Top cash ISAs 2024/25

 If you do deposit the cash in time, you can keep it in there, tax-free, for as long as you like.
 Then, as soon as the new tax year starts on 6 April, you can deposit a whole new year's allowance.

-• ISA savings safety works the same as normal savings.
-So provided your money is in a UK-regulated bank or building society account, it's protected under the Financial Services Compensation Scheme.
+• Safety for savings held in ISAs works the same as with normal savings.
+So provided your money is in a UK-regulated bank or building society account, it's protected under the Financial Services Compensation Scheme (FSCS).
 Its golden rule counts for cash ISAs too...

 The first £85,000 per person, per financial institution is guaranteed.